What is the difference between customers and guests in WooCommerce and Metorik?

 When filtering orders and customers, you'll find a 'customer type' filter.
 This can be used to find orders made by registered customers or customers who checked as guests.
 Similarly, you could use it to see all customers that have accounts or don't have accounts.

-If any of this is unclear, please contact us on the live chat and we'll walk you through it.
+If any of this is unclear, please send us a message and we'll walk you through it.